hapax/hapax.github.io/assets/benford.md

 There is no reason for the variances of $\varepsilon_X$ and $\varepsilon_Y$ to add up to the variance of $\varepsilon_Z$.
 The sum could be bigger, or it could be smaller.
-In fact, the whole art of subestimates really boils down to choosing factors so that
+The whole art of subestimates really boils down to choosing factors to have smaller combined variance:

 $$
 \text{var}(\varepsilon_X) + \text{var}(\varepsilon_Y) < \text{var}(\varepsilon_Z).